Evidence for speciation by reinforcement: Drosophila

 Drosophila is one of the most studied species in speciation research.
 Dobzhansky and Koller were the first to study isolation between Drosophila species.
 Since then, other studies of natural populations such as the D. paulistorum races exhibiting stronger isolation in sympatry versus allopatry, or the enhanced isolation found in sympatric populations of D. mojavensis and D. arizonae in southwest America.
 Rare, sterile hybrids form between D. pseudoobscura and D. persimilis, with sympatric D. pseudoobscura females discriminating against D. persimilis males; more so than allopatric populations.
 Other Drosophila research on reinforcement has been from laboratory experiments and is discussed below.
-On the east coast of Australia, D. serrata shares a zone of sympatric overlap with the closely relates species D. birchii.
+On the east coast of Australia, D. serrata shares a zone of sympatric overlap with the closely related species D. birchii.
 The species exhibits reproductive character displacement, with sexual selection operating on the hydrocarbons of the flies cuticle.
 Reinforcement appears to be driving their speciation in nature, supported by simulated experimental laboratory populations.